Ommnia/spoolman-updater/README.md

 > [!TIP]
 > The new UI add abilities to set which spool is in which tray of the AMS.
 Also there is a scan button (top right) that allows you to scan a barcode/qrcode on a spool and that will lead to a page where you can set in which tray the spool is.

-## PLEASE READ ALL THE INSTRUCTIONS, THERE IS A DIFFERENCE BASED ON THE VERSION OF YOUR BAMBU LAB HA INTEGRATION
+## PLEASE READ ALL THE INSTRUCTIONS, THERE IS A DIFFERENCE BASED ON THE VERSION OF YOUR BAMBU LAB HA INTEGRATION.
+Also, the H2D and P2S are still not fully tested.
+If you have one of these and want to help out, please reach out.

 ## Base URL